Formula One sponsorship liveries: Alpine

 Renault was rebranded as Alpine F1 Team in 2021 to promote Renault brand Alpine.

 Andrea Moda

 Arrows

 Starting in the 1970s and going for decades until ending in mid-2002, Arrows, that was known as Footwork for a few years in the 1990s, had distinctive liveries, like the unusual Ruffles sponsorship in Footwork, an all-black car in the 1998 season, and an orange car in its final years.

 Aston Martin

-Aston Martin competed in Formula One in 1958-59 and re-entered in 2021.
+Aston Martin competed in Formula One in 1958–59.
+The team returned in 2021 with the rebranding of Racing Point by Lawrence Stroll.